p2p-org/polkadot-profit-transformer/README.md

 # Ram requirements

 - streamer: 2Gb
-- enrichments_processor: 512Mb
-- KSQL cluster: 12Gb
 - Postgresql: 1Gb

-_For launching all stack on a single machine, 16Gb RAM and 30Gb disk space for polkadot, 100Gb for kusama required._

 You need Polkadot or Kusama node **in archive mode** with an open websocket interface.

 Docker service should be started first.
-Please allocate 12GB of RAM in Docker settings.

 Also python need to be installed installed.

+# Pre-installs

 ## Docker installation